 Coconut Shells are great for making DIY Instruments!
 The clip clop sound that they make when they are tapped together is very satisfying and perfect for accompanying imaginary horsey play or our horsey songs.

 Before you start playing the coconut shell clip clops, discuss the sound that horses hooves make and demonstrate how to make a clip-clop sound with the coconuts.
-If small children can’t manage banging them together, then just one clopped on to the floor sounds good too.
+If small children can’t manage banging them together, then just clop one on to the floor sounds good too.

 How to make DIY Coconut Clip Clops